WA-Ladd/rigsr-relay/README.md

 Communication layer to work with ChatGPT agents more dynamically via n8n and Beads.

+## Foreword - I know very little coding, by way of trying to make a game and getting tired of copy and paste I decided to see what there was for a work around.
+Maybe there was one and I didn't know what to look it up as, but as far as I could tell this didn't exist already, or nobody thought ot use it this way.
+I used ChatGPT and Claude alternatively to build it.
+My setup also has API agents who are called on for tasks like code and logic verification.
+This was my work around, I didn't code it, I directed it's building.
+So there very likely are tweaks that can improve it.
+I hope this helps someone create something amazing, or something that makes them feel amazing for having accomplised something. - WA-Ladd

 ## Overview

 rigsr-relay is the communication backbone for the RIGSR agent system.
 It provides a structured, model-agnostic relay layer between n8n workflows and chat-based AI agents using GitHub as the shared medium.